lforando/blog-website-code/content/authors/admin/_index.md

 I am a current undergraduate at Smith College.
 I am double majoring in Psychology and Statistical and Data Sciences.
 I have worked as a Statistics and RStudio tutor for my college and Wyzant.
 I have worked in three different research labs relating to PTSD, ethics within the tech industry, and the effects of meditation on cortisol levels.
 I also was a Summer 2020 intern for MassMutual in their Workplace Solutions department.
 I also am a recipient of Smith College's Presidential Award.

-When I'm not studying, I enjoy sailing, volunteering, and baking.
+When I'm not studying, I enjoy sailing, crafting, and baking.
 I am also an active member on my college radio station's executive board.